-Special Courses Business Law
+Business Law >

-Business law courses are offered in support of other programs at U. T. Permian Basin and for those students interested in pre-law preparation.
+Business Law courses are offered in support of other programs in the division and for those students interested in pre-law preparation.

 BLAW 320 Legal Environment of Business (3)

 Origin and history of law, its place in and effect upon society; court systems and legal procedures and their effect on businessmen and consumers.